MS 0735.6+7421: Black hole eruption

+Brightest cluster galaxy

+The brightest cluster galaxy in MS 0735.6+7421 is the elliptical galaxy, 4C +74.13.
+Known as LEDA 2760958, it is classified as a radio galaxy.
+With a diameter of around 400 kpc, the galaxy shows a steep spectrum radio source.
+The core of the 4C +74.13 has a spectrum index of α = –1.54, with its outer radio lobes found to measure α < –3.1.
+According to studies, it is evident that the core activity has recently restarted in a form of two inner lobes.
+It is also known to have ongoing star formation.
+With its stellar core estimating to be 3.8 kiloparsecs across, it is indicated 4C +74.13 might well contain an ultramassive black hole in its center.

 X-ray source

 Hot X-ray emitting gas pervades MS 0735.6+7421.
 Two vast cavities—each 600,000 ly in diameter—appear on opposite sides of a large galaxy at the center of the cluster.
 These cavities are filled with a two-sided, elongated, magnetized bubble of extremely high-energy electrons that emit radio waves.